Our farmers in Australia have had a pretty tough time of late, due to some nasty weather which in turn has impacted our overall peanut supply.

-With necessity being the mother of invention we scoured every corner of the globe to find a peanut just as delicious to fill in for a while and top up our peanut supply.
+But with necessity being the mother of invention, we had to scour every corner of the globe to find a peanut just as delicious to fill in for a while.

-In Zambia, peanuts have been grown as a staple crop for decades, mostly by women, and sold at the local markets.
+In Zambia, peanuts have been a staple crop for decades, mostly by grown by women and sold at the local markets to supplement their income.

 So what does this mean?

-For the next while, you’ll have a bit of Zambian peanuts cuddled up with the Australian ones in your jar.
+For the next while, you’ll have a few Zambian peanuts cuddled up with the Australian ones in your jar.

 It’s nice, they get along well - as we all should.

 Does it taste different?